 #WeAreGenH Housing Champion Nominees

-Voting is open to all members of Generation Housing – you can update your membership here.
+Voting is open to all members of Generation Housing – you can confirm and update your membership here.
+Remember, membership is at whatever level is meaningful and doable for you – and starts at just $5/year.

-The voting period opens on 8/31 and will close 9/10.
-Then come celebrate all the nominees and the awardee of the #WeAreGenH Housing Champion Award on September 22 at the Housing Champions Celebration.
+The voting period opens on 7/15 and will close 7/25.
+Come celebrate all the nominees and the awardee of the #WeAreGenH Housing Champion Award on August 15 at the Housing Champions Celebration.

 read about their nomination